assaultcube/AC/GOVERNANCE.md

 - The number of community members must be at lest twenty.
 The community decides with relative majority vote.
 - Rights
-  - The community own AssaultCube.
+  - The community owns AssaultCube.
   - The community elect the members of the committee.
 This election is held once a year in February in the AC forum.
   - If the committee excludes a community member, the community members can reject this decision.
   - The community decides on proposed changes to this governance model.